Key Takeaways

 The custodial parent may make it clear that the other is no longer welcome in a child’s life.
 If they’re old enough, a child may even be able to communicate that one parent is no longer welcome.
 That said, in general, once you bring a child into this world, you’re legally responsible for them.

 The court can deny a parent visitation, especially if there’s potential danger involved.
-Still, the non-custodial parent will be on the hook for maintenance payments and the like.
+Still, the non-custodial parent will be on the hook for maintenance payments and similar support.

 The one situation where one can voluntarily terminate parental rights is in the case of adoption.